-Resveratrol (3,4,5-trihydroxy-trans-stilbene) is a naturally occurring compound, often derived from the Japanese (bushy) knotweed, but is also found in the skin of red grapes and is a constituent of red wine.
+constituent of red wine.
 Resveratrol has been shown to extend the life span of yeast and mice (1).
-In murine experiments, antiaging, anti-inflammatory, anticancer, antineurodegenerative, blood sugar-lowering, chelating, and other beneficial cardiovascular effects of resveratrol have been reported (2-7).
-Although resveratrol has been studied little in humans, it seems to have cardioprotective effects ex vivo (8, 9).
-At daily doses equivalent doi: 10.1158/1940-6207.CAPR-09-0117 to the amount of resveratrol in >1,000 bottles of red wine, resveratrol seems to be safe (10), but resveratrol undergoes extensive metabolism in humans, which limits the availability of the parent molecule at organs remote from the site of absorption (10).
+In murine experiments, anti-aging, anti-inflammatory, anti-cancer, antineurodegenerative, blood-sugar-lowering, chelating and other beneficial cardiovascular effects of resveratrol have been reported (2-7).
+Although resveratrol has been studied little in humans, it appears to have cardioprotective effects ex vivo (8,9).
+At daily doses equivalent to the amount of resveratrol in over 1000 bottles of red wine, resveratrol appears to be safe (10), but resveratrol undergoes extensive metabolism in humans, which limits the availability of the parent molecule at organs remote from the site of absorption (10).
 It is therefore particularly appealing when studying gastrointestinal tract diseases.